NPTravell/Species-Audio-Identification-Tool/README.md

 ### What was the solution?

-_this seems also too long - shorten it!_

 To solve the issue of volunteer 'labour pool' and identification skill, a 'audio classification' tool was developed within Python (using Tensorflow).
 Audio was transformed into a waveform (an image representation of sound - see below for more information) format with which object detection (via a 'deep learning neural network') was carried out on the long survey audio files.

 Volunteers created training 'sound reference libraries' (produced after leading a short [Audacity](https://www.audacityteam.org/) easily delivered and enthusiastically understood workshop).
 Audio clips were sourced from Xenocanto, eBird, and even YouTube, meaning the volunteer didn't need to learn any identification skills, just a short clipping process.